leslie628/microfrontends-portfolio/README.md

-# Microfrontend Portfolio (MSc dissertation)
+# Microfrontend architecture Portfolio (MSc dissertation)

-Welcome to my Microfrontend Projects collection!
-This repository serves as a centralized showcase for all my microfrontend repositories.
+This repository serves as a centralized showcase for my micro frontend research.

 ## Projects